 About Nonviolent Communication (NVC)

-Most of us have been educated from birth to compete, judge, demand and diagnose — to think and communicate in terms of what is “right“ and “wrong“ with people.
-Because of this, we express our feelings in terms of what another person has “done to us.”
-We struggle to understand what we want or need in the moment, and how to effectively ask for what we want without using unhealthy demands, threats or coercion.
+We learn to compete, judge, demand, and diagnose, which leads us to express our feelings in terms of what has been done to us.
+In the heat of the moment, we struggle to understand what we want or need.
+And often we do not know how to ask for what we want without using unhealthy demands, threats, or coercion.

-As you learn how to apply NVC in all areas of your life, you’ll start to resolve conflicts with more ease, learn to ask for what you want in ways that ensure you’ll receive it, begin to hear the true needs of others with less effort, strengthen your personal and professional relationships and start living to your full potential.
+As you learn how to apply NVC in all areas of your life, you will start to resolve conflicts with more ease, learn to ask for what you want in ways that ensure you will receive it, begin to hear the true needs of others with less effort, strengthen your personal and professional relationships, and start to live to your full potential.